nlpraveennl/springsecurity-autologout/README.md

    if sessionTimeLeft becomes 0 or -ve send logout request.

-   Here intertab communication is done through getting updated sessionTimeLeft value and resetting timer in browser.
+   Here inter tab communication is done through getting updated sessionTimeLeft value and resetting timer in browser.

    If you are filling a large form and then if the session is about to expire timer will be displayed and you can send keepSessionAlive request to refresh the session(update lastAccessTime).
 So in this way you can avoid losing data.